oanda/apidocs/sections/orders.md

       "expiry" : "2013-02-01T00:00:00Z",   // The time the Order expires (in RFC3339 format)
       "upperBound" : 0,
       "lowerBound" : 0
-    }
+      "trailingStop" : 10,                 // The trailing stop associated with the Order, if any }

 #### Parameters